RomainMazB/oc-docs-fr/help-unit-testing.md

     php artisan plugin:refresh Acme.Blog
     [php artisan plugin:refresh <dependency>, ...]

-> **Note:** If your plugin uses [configuration files](../plugin/settings#file-configuration), then you will need to run `System\Classes\PluginManager::instance()->registerAll(true);` in the `setUp` method of your tests.
+> **Remarque** : If your plugin uses [configuration files](../plugin/settings#file-configuration), then you will need to run `System\Classes\PluginManager::instance()->registerAll(true);` in the `setUp` method of your tests.
 Below is an example of a base test case class that should be used if you need to test your plugin working with other plugins instead of in isolation.

     use System\Classes\PluginManager;